DarkSeriusCode/svm/README.md

-# SVM (Simple virtual machine)
+# SVM (Simple Virtual Machine)

 > [!WARNING]
-> This project is unfinished so many features may not work properly!
+> This project is unfinished, so many features may not work properly!

-SVM is a 16-bit virtual machine based on my own architecture.
-This project was created for my educational purposes.
-The goal of the project is to develop my own architecture and create the VM without any third-party dependencies.
-Currently, most features are not yet implemented.
+SVM is a 16-bit virtual machine.
+This project is developed only for the recreational purposes and is not supposed to be used in serious real-world applications.
+The goal of the project is to develop an assembler and the VM from scratch.
+Do not treat this repo as something serious.

 ## Building
 All you need is `make` and a C compiler.